 Generally, any annual time-based award (of restricted shares, options and/or cash) granted under the Plan will become fully vested upon such employee's Eligible Retirement.
 Option awards will generally remain exercisable for one year after such Eligible Retirement.
 A pro-rata portion of annual awards subject to performance conditions will (based on the portion of the performance period actually worked by the employee) remain outstanding and will vest, if at all, based on actual corporate performance through the end of the performance period.
 The Retirement Policy is generally not applicable to off-cycle, retention, or other special awards.
 The Retirement Policy will continue in effect until modified or discontinued by the Committee.
-Mr. DeMatteo is the only NEO who is currently eligible to retire and receive the vesting offered under the Retirement Policy.
-The impact of the Retirement Policy is reflected on the amounts disclosed in the table above beginning with our 2016 Proxy Statement.
+Messrs.
+Lloyd and DeMatteo are currently eligible to retire and receive the vesting offered under the Retirement Policy.
+The impact of the Retirement Policy is reflected on the amounts disclosed in the table above.